MyPortugalHoliday.com

 This little fort is one of the most visually striking buildings in Portugal, rising up from the shallow turquoise sea waters and connected to the island by narrow arched bridges.

 Today, the historic fort has been transformed into a hostel and is open to the public to explore.
-As one of the most atmospheric locations to stay in Portugal, it is an absolute bargain at €22/€20 (high/low season) per night; just don’t expect too many modern comforts.
+As one of the most atmospheric locations to stay in Portugal, it is an absolute bargain at €22/€20 (high/low season) per night; just don't expect many modern comforts.

 The beach itself is named after the 16th-century monastery, which was situated above the harbour and has now been converted into a restaurant.
 The stones from the abandoned monastery were used to construct the São João Baptista Fort.